 Brookport is a tiny city located in the state of Illinois.
 With a population of 706 people and just one neighborhood, Brookport is the 715th largest community in Illinois.

-When you are in Brookport, you'll notice that it is more blue-collar than most other communities in America.
-41.51% of Brookport’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Brookport is a blue-collar town, with 41.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Brookport is a city of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Brookport who work in office and administrative support (17.30%), sales jobs (9.43%), and food service (9.12%).

 Brookport is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.